ekwan/PyQuiver/README.md

 The performance of *PyQuiver* is generally excellent, even for large systems.
 This is largely because of the efficiency of the `np.eighvalsh` implementation.
 Note that when multiple isotopomers are calculated using the same configuration file, *PyQuiver* will recalculate the frequencies for the reference isotopomer repeatedly (i.e., once for every isotopomer).
 This should not be relevant for routine use.
 However, it could be avoided by using the *PyQuiver* API.

 There is a known issue with getting PyQuiver to work on Cygwin systems due to a problem processing file paths correctly.
 Additionally it seems to be hard to get NumPy installed properly on such systems.
 We are working on a fix--please contact me if you require this urgently.
 (The program works properly on all other kinds unix/linux, as far as we know).

+Please note that the verbose flag should be set in the Gaussian route card.
+For example:
+` #p b3lyp 6-31g* freq=noraman`
+This will ensure that Gaussian places the Hessian in the archive string at the end of the file.
+(Not including the verbose flag will cause an error.)

+Tunnelling corrections work best for heavy-atom KIEs.
+H/D KIEs are more challenging (see the work of the Singleton and Truhlar groups for more details).

 # Fine Print